ibm-cloud-docs/cloud-databases/howto-cbr.md

    The **Denied IP addresses** field is optional and should include only exceptions that are contained within the IP ranges you provide in the allowed IP addresses field.
    {: note}

 1. Choose your *Allowed VPCs*, selecting as many as you like.

 1. **Reference a service**: You can select {{site.data.keyword.databases-for}} as a source service for context-based restrictions, but not as a target service.
-For example, you can provision a {{site.data.keyword.databases-for}} deployment using BYOK from {{site.data.keyword.keymanagementservicefull}}.
+For example, you can provision a {{site.data.keyword.databases-for}} instance using BYOK from {{site.data.keyword.keymanagementservicefull}}.
 In this example, {{site.data.keyword.databases-for}} is the source formation and {{site.data.keyword.keymanagementservicefull}} is the target formation.
 Then, you would create a network zone with a {{site.data.keyword.databases-for}} service reference and create a rule associated with the network zone that targets {{site.data.keyword.keymanagementservicefull}}.
 To add a {{site.data.keyword.databases-for}} service reference, for *Service Type*, IAM services is autoselected.
 In the *Service* dropdown, select a specific {{site.data.keyword.databases-for}} service.
 If the zone you create is associated with a rule targeting {{site.data.keyword.databases-for}}, then a service reference is not allowed.
+     Service references function only from {{site.data.keyword.keymanagementserviceshort}} service to {{site.data.keyword.databases-for}}.
+     {: note}

 ### Creating network zones in the CLI
 {: #network-zone-cli}